john-lazarus/HomeAssistantLGThinkQCards/README.md

 - Original ThinQ inspiration and community research by the Home Assistant community and LG ThinQ integration maintainers.
 - Iconography from [Material Design Icons](https://materialdesignicons.com/), used under their permissive license.
-- Project maintained by John Lazarus under the MIT License (see `LICENSE`).
+- Project maintained by John Lazarus under the [MIT License](LICENSE).

 Contributions, bug reports, and screenshots of your dashboards are welcome!